roscoe81/enviro-monitor/Config/Config_README.md

 "custom_locations": Adds cities that are required by “city_name” and are missing from the Astral module’s database.
 Format is a list of strings with each string structured as:  "city_name, country, country_time_zone, latitude, longitude"

 "serial_port": Allows the serial port of the particle sensor to be specified.
-Typically set to "/dev/ttyAMA0" or "/dev/ttyS0".
-If unsure, it can be completely omitted (including the "serial_port" key) and the particle sensor library will use its default serial port settings.
+Typically set to "/dev/ttyAMA0" for older model Raspberry Pis or "/dev/ttyS0" for newer models.
+It can be completely omitted (including the "serial_port" key) and the particle sensor library will use its default serial port setting ("/dev/ttyAMA0").